przemyslawstudzinski/demo-bank-app/README.md

-# BANANA BANK
+# BANANA BEST BANK

 Banana Best Bank REST spring boot application.
 Application allows check balance, increase and decrease balance and generates one-time passwords using aerogear-otp-java library `https://github.com/aerogear/aerogear-otp-java`.
-Token is valid 30s.
+Token is valid about 40s.

 ### App startup
 The application can be started by issuing the following command in the command line: